MV Queen of Cowichan

 MV Queen of Cowichan is a BC Ferries vessel, built in Victoria, British Columbia in 1976.
 It joined the other two C-class ferries built that year, Queen of Alberni and Queen of Coquitlam, and was followed by Queen of Surrey and Queen of Oak Bay.
 The ship, like all C-class ferries, is double-ended.
 This means the ship never has to turn around in port during regular service.
-The ships two MaK 12M551AK engines turn out 11,860 hp which gives it a service speed of 20.5 kn.
+The ship's two MaK 12M551AK engines turn out 11,860 hp which gives it a service speed of 20.5 kn.
 Like all the C-class ferries it is 139.28 m long.
 Almost identical to Queen of Coquitlam, the vessel has a car capacity of 312 and a passenger capacity for 1,494 people.
-The ship has two car decks.
-A lower car deck capable of carrying trucks and buses carries the overheight vehicles while the upper car deck can carry the majority of the cars on board.
+The ship has three car decks.
+A lower (main) car deck, for trucks busses and overheight vehicles, a gallery deck for overheight vehicles cars and bicycles, and an upper car deck for cars and motorcycles.
 She is named for the regional district of Cowichan Valley Regional District.